The Mark of the Day

 In a settlement in the northern mining country.
 The Marles, Bréhard and Gohelle families wake up and prepare for a new day at work.
 The young engineer Larzac, newly appointed to the mine, will soon oppose the authoritarian and conservative methods of his superior Dubard.
 Georges Gohelle would like to marry Marie Bréhard, but housing difficulties thwart their plans.
 Brezza, a Polish immigrant, who must return to his country, would like to hate his marriage to Louise Gohelle.
 Roger, Marie's little brother, has just turned 14.
 He does not want to go down to the mine as his elders have always done.
 He will however have to resign himself to it.
 Marles evokes for him the social struggles of 1906.
 Roger is injured during a landslide.
 In front of his family and his friend Marles, who had come to the hospital, he announced his decision to continue his profession.
 Larzac, invited to the Marles, reveals that he refused a quiet position at the Charbonnages de Paris.
 He too stays.

-The Mark Of The Day Trailer
+The Mark of the Day Trailer

-Can i watch The Mark Of The Day on Netflix?
+Can i watch The Mark of the Day on Netflix?

-Unfortunately the movie The Mark Of The Day is not yet available on Netflix.
-Follow us on Facebook to see when The Mark Of The Day becomes available on Netflix!
+Unfortunately the movie The Mark of the Day is not yet available on Netflix.
+Follow us on Facebook to see when The Mark of the Day becomes available on Netflix!

 • Jean Desailly